tomeichlersmith/denv/docs/src/tune.md

 denv config mounts /path/to/extra/data/outside/workspace
 ```
 `denv` requires any additional mounts to be specified by their full path
 and to already exist.
-This prevents user typos as well as insures the user
+This prevents user typos as well as ensures the user
 knows what path will be available within the denv (i.e. symlinks _outside_
 the denv may not map properly _inside_ the denv).